eagleEggs/nintendoid-SD/README.md

  - Sounds
  - Lights

- There are two versions of this asset.
+ There are two versions of this asset:

- By default, the base asset is free (usable content that can be optimized manually).
+ a) The base asset is free (usable content that can be optimized manually).
- The free version is supported through GitHub issues and by availability.
+    Supported through GitHub issues and by availability.

- The extended asset has been fully optimized and will be available on the asset store with dedicated support.
+ b) The extended asset has been fully optimized and will be available on the asset store with dedicated support.
+    Includes all materials, configurations, script upgrades, further optimizations, and all extended updates.

 ![anim1](https://github.com/eagleEggs/nintendoDSscreenSimulator/blob/master/dsLightTesting5.gif?raw=true)